PieterMostert/glazy-data-analysis/README.md

 In an ideal world, the firing temperature would be a function of the chemical composition of a glaze, and with enough data we'd be able to approximate this function reasonably well.
 Unfortunately, things aren't so simple, for several reasons.
 The first is that the maturity of a glaze also depends not only on the maximum temperature, but also on the rate at which the temperature increases.
 For this reason, [pyrometric cones](https://en.wikipedia.org/wiki/Pyrometric_cone) are used instead of temperatures.
 However, for a fixed rate of temperature rise, a pyrometric cone will bend at a pre-determined temperature.
 The glazes in Glazy are described in terms of Orton cones, and I've used the [chart](https://www.ortonceramic.com/files/2676/File/Orton-Cone-Chart-C-022-14-2016) published by Orton, with a 60C/hr rate of temperature rise to map from Orton cones (regular, self-supporting) to temperatures.
 We'll continue to refer to the firing temperature of a glaze, with the understanding that this implicitly refers to its Orton cone under the inverse of this mapping.

 A complication that we can't overcome is that the oxide composition doesn't tell the whole story; the materials that make up a recipe matter.
 Whether they are crystalline or glassy, have large or small particle sizes, can have an effect on how well melted a glaze is at a given temperature.
 So we'll have to accept some variability based on the materials used.

+The accuracy of a glaze's oxide composition depends on the accuracies of oxide compositions of its ingredients, and often these are not known exactly.
+For example, the mineral potash feldspar (potspar) contains 16.9% Potassium oxide by weight, but the material sold as potspar generally contains other minerals. while most potash feldspars have less.
+For recipes where the particular brand of potash feldspar is unknown, the analysis of pure potspar whose analyses differ significantly from their theoretical analyses (Colemanite, ash glazes)

 Another source of variability is that the atmosphere of the kiln can have an effect on the firing temperature, particularly for glazes high in iron.
 While there is the option to indicate the firing atmosphere of glazes in Glazy, these are not consistently filled in, so I've decided not to try control this source of variability, at least for now.